NihadMemmedli/cypress-example/README.md

 ## Prerequisites

-- Node.js v14 or later
+- Node.js v18 or later (required for Cypress v14 and Faker)
-- npm v6 or later (or Yarn)
+- npm v9 or later (or Yarn)

 Verify: